Rifaat al-Assad

-Rifaat Ali al-Assad (رِفْعَتُ عَلِيِّ ٱلْأَسَدِ; born 22 August 1937) is a Syrian former military officer and politician.
-He is the younger brother of the late President of Syria, Hafez al-Assad, and Jamil al-Assad, and the uncle of the former President Bashar al-Assad.
-He was the commanding officer of the ground operations of the 1982 Hama massacre ordered by his brother.
+Rifaat Ali Suleiman al-Assad (رِفْعَتُ عَلِيِّ ٱلْأَسَدِ; 22 August 1937 – 20 January 2026) was a Syrian military officer and politician.
+He was the younger brother of Hafez al-Assad and the uncle of Bashar al-Assad, who served successively as President of Syria.
+He is most famous for being the commanding officer of the ground operations of the 1982 Hama massacre.

 After launching a failed coup attempt against Hafez al-Assad in 1984, Rifaat lived in exile in Europe for 36 years and returned to Syria in October 2021 after being found guilty in France of acquiring millions of euros diverted from the Syrian state.
 In September 2022, France's highest court, the Cour de Cassation, confirmed the ruling.

 In August 2023, Switzerland issued an international warrant for Rifaat's arrest after its Federal Criminal Court demanded his extradition to prosecute him for his role in supervising ground operations of the 1982 Hama massacre.
-The warrant was issued as part of the proceedings related to the war crimes complaint filed in 2013 by the human rights organization "TRIAL International" at the Swiss Office of Attorney General.
-In March 2024, the Swiss OAG charged Rifaat with numerous crimes committed in the February 1982 Hama massacre.
+The warrant was issued as part of the proceedings related to the war crimes complaint filed in 2013 by the human rights organization "TRIAL International" at the Office of the Attorney General of Switzerland (OAG).
+In March 2024, the OAG charged Rifaat with numerous crimes committed in the February 1982 Hama massacre.